telamon/pure-random-number/README.md

 # pure-random-number

-> Hostile fork-over in progress, come back later :-)

-A module for generating cryptographically secure pseudo-random numbers.
+> A module for generating cryptographically secure pseudo-random numbers.

 - backed by CSPRNG
 - no dependencies